AI-generated

 Key Excerpts

-- "Once a complaint is filed, the will of the offended party is ascertained and the action proceeds just as in any other crime... once the choice is made manifest, the law will be applied in full force beyond the control of, and in spite of the complainant, his death notwithstanding."
+• "Once a complaint is filed, the will of the offended party is ascertained and the action proceeds just as in any other crime... the law will be applied in full force beyond the control of, and in spite of the complainant, his death notwithstanding."

 Precedents Cited

-- People vs. Ilarde, 125 SCRA 11 — Cited for the principle that the spirit rather than the letter of the law should prevail in determining compliance with complaint requirements.
+• People v.
+Ilarde, 125 SCRA 11 — Cited for the principle that the spirit rather than the letter of the law should prevail in determining whether the condition precedent of a complaint has been complied with.

 Provisions

-- Section 5, Rule 110, Rules of Court — Prescribes the essential contents of a complaint or information, including the name of the accused, designation of the offense, acts or omissions complained of, name of the offended party, and approximate time and place of commission.
+• Section 5, Rule 110 of the Rules of Court — Prescribes the requisites of a valid complaint or information (name of accused, designation of offense, acts/omissions, name of offended party, time and place of commission).

 Notable Concurring Opinions

-- Justice Aquino — Concurred in the result, stating that the motion to quash was obviously dilatory and the instant petition should not have been given due course.
+• Aquino, J. (Concurring) — Stated briefly that the motion to quash was "obviously dilatory" and that the instant petition should not have been given due course.